helenrgeorge/tricky-rabbit/README.md

 2. Change color of winning score to green and losing score to red

-3. No longer allow scores to be added after winner annou
+3. No longer allow scores to be added after winner is announced